THE STANDING AWARD

 When preparing these documents, please use Arial 12 font, one-inch margins

-A single PDF document may be emailed to
+A single PDF document may be emailed to Janette Champ.

 File to be no bigger than 5MB.
-If the file is larger than 5MB, please mail the document to

 Nomination document is now being accepted.

-Last day to submit: August 1, 2024
+Last day to submit: August 1, 2026

-Notification of Winner: September 30, 2024
+Notification of Winner: September 30, 2026

-Presentation will take place at the 36th Annual Tandem Mass Spectrometry Workshop, Lake Louise, AB (December 4 to 7, 2024)
+Presentation will take place at the 38th Annual Tandem Mass Spectrometry Workshop, Lake Louise, AB (December 2 to 5, 2026)